improbable-research/keanu/docs/docs/tensors.md

 ## Tensor Operations

-What operations can I do on these tensors?
+What operations can I apply to tensors?

 Here's a small example of the power of tensors, all of these operations apply to each value in the tensor.